agentsguha/saptarshiguha.github.io/_posts/2013-06-19-Hashtables-in-terra.md

 Though Lua uses hashtables/dictionaries almost exclusively for all it's data structures, Terra does not.
 Terra is much lower level than Lua and as yet does not have a standard library.
-There are two ways one can create a hashtable that can be used terra functions
+There are two ways one can create a hashtable that can be used in Terra functions

-- using C code such as uthash
+- using C code such as [uthash](http://troydhanson.github.io/uthash/userguide.html)
 - using a Lua hashtable and wrapping it in Terra+Lua.

 I'll demonstrate the latter and then explain why we need the former.